Suntory Global Spirits

 Suntory Global Spirits Inc., formerly known as Beam Suntory, Inc., and before that as Beam, Inc., is an American beverage company that is a subsidiary of Suntory Holdings, a Japanese multinational beverage conglomerate.
 The company produces alcoholic beverages.

-It is the third-largest producer of distilled beverages worldwide, behind Diageo and Pernod Ricard.
-The company's principal products include Bourbon whiskey, Japanese whisky, Scotch whisky, Irish whiskey, Canadian whisky, tequila, vodka, cognac, rum, cordials, and ready-to-drink pre-mixed cocktails.

 History

 James Beam began selling barrels of whiskey in 1795.
 By 1935, his family's business was formally established as the James B. Beam Distilling Company.
 Ten years later, the Chicago spirits merchant Harry Blum bought the company, and in 1968 sold it to American Brands, Inc.

 In 1987, the James B. Beam Distilling Company purchased National Distillers and renamed itself the Jim Beam Brands Company.
 It was known as Jim Beam Brands Worldwide, Inc. by the time Fortune Brands purchased it in 2005.
 Fortune Brands also acquired 20 brands from Allied Domecq in 2005, worth $5 billion, which turned Fortune Brands into one of the largest producers of whiskey in the international market.

 In 2006, the company was renamed Beam Global Spirits & Wine, Inc. It was split from Fortune Brands to become an independent publicly traded company, Beam Inc., in 2011.
 As a distinct entity, the company was established as Beam Inc. on October 3, 2011, from the remainder of the Fortune Brands holding company after it sold and divested various other product lines to form a business focused exclusively on spirits and directly related products.

 In December 2011, Beam Inc. agreed to buy the only independent Irish whiskey distiller that existed at the time, the Cooley Distillery, for $95 million.
 On April 23, 2012, Beam announced it would acquire the Pinnacle vodka and Calico Jack rum brands for $600 million.